RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 :link: control/index
 :link-type: doc

-A full reference of all available configurations and metadata that can be specified in the repository's `meta` directory.
+A detailed explanation of your repository's control center, and all its available features and options.
 :::

 :::{grid-item-card} Usage